thevaibhaw/v7-svg-upload-enabler/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit pull requests or open issues on the [GitHub repository](https://github.com/vaibhawkumar/v7-svg-upload-enabler).
+Please feel free to submit pull requests or open issues on the [TheVaibhaw](https://github.com/thevaibhaw/v7-svg-upload-enabler).

 ## License